 What time is Emma Raducanu playing today and how can I watch?

-Following her triumph in Flushing Meadows, Raducanu next took to the court at Indian Wells, where she was beaten at the first hurdle by Aliaksandra Sasnovich in straight sets.
+The 18-year-old is aiming to win her first tournament since her shock victory in New York in September, and could face former world number one and two-time Grand Slam champion Simona Halep in the semi-finals if both players advance today.

-Raducanu then withdrew from the Kremlin Cup in Moscow, preferring to rest ahead of this week’s Transylvania Open in Romania.
+Raducanu, who is playing in just her fourth WTA event, has enjoyed playing in front of her father Ian in his native country of Romania after neither of her parents were unable to attend her remarkable triumph in the United States due to Covid travel restrictions.

-Here’s everything you need to know about her first-round clash with Slovenia’s Hercog.
+Here’s everything you need to know ahead of the match this evening.

 When is it?